-With the passing of Proposal A, the direction of the block is now set towards a Center of the City that consists of an urban park and civic center commons.
+With the passing of Proposal A, the direction of the block is now set in the direction towards a Center of the City that consists of an urban park and civic center commons.
 The role of the Task Force was therefore to help engage the community to further shape this direction.
 This report is the result of that effort.

-Function and Structure of this Report
+Report Function and Structure:

-This report presents a vision and set of recommendations to guide City Council on next steps, as called for in the resolution establishing the Task Force.
-This is an advisory document that suggests a path towards achieving a Center of the City commons.
+This report presents a vision and set of recommendations to guide City Council on next steps, as called for in the resolution establishing the Task Force, and should serve as an advisory document that suggests a path towards achieving the "Center of the City," including an urban park and civic center commons.

-The remaining sections of this report detail how our recommendations were formed, additional considerations and a number of appendices, including a summary of Task Force activities and community engagement efforts.
-The recommendations in this report are the results of a compact, but rigorous, planning process that took into account past work, community member input, research, and expertise.
+The recommendations are the results of a compact, but rigorous, planning process that took into account past work, community member input, research, and expertise.